WordPress/plugin-check/docs/creating-a-runtime-check.md

 }
 ```

-In addtion, there is also the `Preparation` interface, which is used to define checks that have preparations.
+In addtion, there is also the `Preparation` interface, which can be implemented by a check to prepare the WordPress environment.
 This interface defines a `prepare()` method which is used to run the logic required to prepare the environment before the check before is run.

 Both these interfaces are implemented in the `Abstract_Runtime_Check` class, which developers can use when building out their own runtime checks.
 This class defines both the `prepare()` and `run()` methods which are required to be implemented for every runtime check.